zowe/docs-site/docs/extend/extend-apiml/service-information.md

 The API clients can use this information to locate the the right API based on API ID and use `baseUrl` or `basePath` to access it via API gateway.

 The `instances` section contains more details about instances.
 The API services can provide more application specific details in `customMetadata` that can be used by the API clients.
+Do not use information in this section for use cases that API Gateway supports, such as routing or load balancing.

 Example: